Normal mode analysis of disordered random-matrix ensembles: Introduction

-In a previous publication \cite{fos13b}, we proposed an unfolding method that is data-adaptive and parameter-free, and applied it to the canonical Gaussian ensembles of RMT.
-Each spectrum was decomposed exactly as the sum of normal modes that constitute a basis for the whole ensemble.
-The dominant modes are monotonous and describe the global spectral properties, whereas the other modes oscillate and constitute the fluctuations.
-An advantage of the method is that already during the unfolding procedure an ensemble estimate is obtained for the spectral rigidity in terms of the scaling behaviour of the normal modes.
+In previous contributions, we applied a data-adaptive and parameter-free method, the singular value decomposition (SVD), to the standard Gaussian ensembles of RMT, such that each spectrum was decomposed exactly as the sum of trend and fluctuation normal modes, which constitute a basis for the whole ensemble~\cite{fos13b,Torres17,Torres18}.
+The dominant modes (trend modes) are monotonous and describe the global spectral properties, whereas the other modes oscillate and constitute the fluctuations (fluctuation modes).
+An advantage of this method, is that an ensemble estimate is obtained for the spectral rigidity in terms of the scaling behavior of the normal modes, in a direct way, without performing any unfolding.
 On the other hand, the scaling of the fluctuations of each spectrum can also be studied individually, which leads to a spectrum estimate of the ergodicity.
-In the case of ergodic Gaussian ensembles, both estimates are identical.
-In the present contribution, we consider a recently proposed disordered random-matrix model \cite{boh08,boh11}, which allows to fine-tune the intensity of nonergodicity, to study its effect on the spectrum and ensemble estimates within the data-adaptive unfolding method.
+In the case of ergodic Gaussian ensembles, both estimates are identical, however, when there are doubts about the validity of the ergodicity hypothesis, the results obtained can lead to ambivalent conclusions.
+In this sense, a first successful application of SVD to the study of nonergodic ensembles was realized in Ref.~\cite{fos15}, where the TBRE ensemble was considered.
+In the present contribution, we consider a disordered random-matrix model \cite{boh08,boh11}, that allows to fine-tune the intensity of nonergodicity, to study its effect on the spectrum and ensemble estimates, employing the normal mode analysis.